 realization, and they will die in their sin and face an eternity without God,

 and it will be hell, but that is how most people want it.
-They thoroughly
+They have shut their

 (34g) Gift of God